VakinduPhilliam/gitmax/README.md

 - Once the options are confirmed, click the 'Create' button at the bottom of the page.

 - Once you select the 'Create' button, you will be navigated back to 'Topology view' page where you will see that our application now exists.

+- Open the project source code in an IDE, go to the ‘views’ folder and find the ‘index.ejs’ file, replace the URL in the line of code `$.getJSON('URL.com/graph')` with the Public URL to your Openshift app’s Demo.

 - Finally visit the app's ‘Public URL’ found on top of the app’s topology.